Green Mountain Feminism

 Radicals in These Hills

-Author Kelly Hickey and Zoe DeHart ’19, both students in the Politics of Change class, chat with Patti Whalen during their public event.
 Kelly and other Marlboro students presented their oral history projects in a public event at the Campus Center in December, titled “Radicals in These Hills,” the culmination of their course Politics of Change: Radical Movements of the Late 20th Century.
 Taught by theater professor Brenda Foley and American studies professor Kate Ratcliff, the class was part of a pilot for a far-reaching collaborative project produced by Vermont Performance Lab (VPL), in partnership with Green Mountain Crossroads (GMC) and the Rockingham Arts and Museum Project.
 This partnership is supported by the National Endowment for the Arts and the Samara Fund of the Vermont Community Foundation.
 VPL theater artist Ain Gordon and HB Lozito of GMC co-directed the class, and many of the oral histories were made possible by VPL’s connections to the local community.
 “The class is part of a larger vision for a Center for Performing Arts and Social Practice that links coursework and community engagement with VPL artists’ research,” says Sara Coffey ’90, VPL founder and director.
 “One of the many things we hope to create is an archive on local radical movements, a resource for the broader community that will include students’ work, oral histories, and archival materials.”
-See a video of the whole event
+See a video of the whole event.

 Small Town Pride